nikolasz/prompt_library_API/README.md

 ### GET /prompts

-This endpoint returns a list of prompts in the database.
-You can filter the list of prompts by passing query parameters to the endpoint.
-The following query parameters are supported:

-* `category`: filter the list of prompts by category
-* `prompt`: filter the list of prompts by prompt
-* `max_length`: filter the list of prompts by maximum length
-* `min_length`: filter the list of prompts by minimum length
-* `limit`: limit the number of prompts returned
-* `offset`: offset the returned prompts by the specified amount

-### GET /prompts/{id}

-This endpoint returns a single prompt by its ID.

 ### POST /prompts

-This endpoint adds a prompt to the database.
-It accepts a JSON object as its request body.
-The JSON object should contain the following keys:

-* `category`: the category of the prompt
-* `prompt`: the prompt text
-* `max_length`: the maximum length of the prompt
-* `min_length`: the minimum length of the prompt

 ### PUT /prompts/{id}

 This endpoint updates a prompt in the database.
 It accepts a JSON object as its request body.
-The JSON object should contain the following keys:

-* `category`: the category of the prompt
-* `prompt`: the prompt text
-* `max_length`: the maximum length of the prompt
-* `min_length`: the minimum length of the prompt

 ### DELETE /prompts/{id}